Beauty Tips With Millet

 The ingredients of millet provide true beauty from the inside

 The Greek philosopher Pythagoras recommended once the millet to improve health and strength.
-In China, the grain even counted among the five sacred plants.
+In China, the grain is even counted among the five sacred plants.

-Until about 100 years, the millet in the diet played a big role, but was almost completely replaced by potato and corn and fell into oblivion.
+Until about 100 years, the millet in the diet played a big role but was almost completely replaced by potato and corn and fell into oblivion.
 Now, the healthy plant is making a comeback as a natural beautifier and is a home beauty tip.

-Scientific studies show that the ingredients of millet are not only good for health, they also provide a natural beauty “from the inside. ”
+Scientific studies show that the ingredients of millet are not only good for health, but they also provide a natural beauty “from the inside. ”

 Beauty Tips With Millet – Benefits

 The grain contains many minerals and trace elements that are essential for healthy skin, hair, and nails.
 In addition to 70 % carbohydrates, millet grains contain about 10 % protein and also fat and minerals such as cereals, phosphorus, fluorine, iron, calcium, and silicon, as well as tocopherol and vitamin B6.
 The water content is around 12 %.

 Besides a high iron content, millet contains a lot of silica.
 Silica is an essential trace element for connective tissue.
 It tightens the skin.
 Silica also makes glamorous hair.
 Iron deficiency is the cause of brittle nails and diffuse hair loss.
 Millet can close gaps in the supply of iron.

 Millet mineral- richest and oldest Grain in the world